-In fact, here's the view from an exceptional 2-storey custom loft I'm selling in a converted church in Riverdale on the east side.
+There was also a neat view from an exceptional 2-storey custom loft I sold in a converted church in Riverdale on the east side earlier this year!

 Can you see the CN Tower?
 Even though this loft is located near the Pape Subway in Riverdale (five stops east of Yonge/Bloor), all it takes is a quick peek southwest off the terrace to both orient yourself to the City, and align yourself with the synergy of downtown.
 This kind of CN Tower radar is what Torontonians subconsciously do!

-By the way, if you're looking for an architecturally unique custom 2-level 2bed/den 2bath 2parking loft, check out A Heavenly Sanctuary In A Converted Riverdale Church Offered For $989,000.
+So if your tastes tend toward an architecturally unique custom 2-level 2bed/den 2bath 2parking loft with some history, check out A Heavenly Sanctuary In A Converted Riverdale Church - NOW SOLD!

 Both Torontonians & Corporate Relocations Love A CN Tower View!

 Years ago, when I arrived in Toronto to attend university I was blown away to see the CN Tower glittering in the sky as the car whisked me from the airport into the city on the Gardiner Expressway.
 Marveling at its looming stature and space-age shape, to me it represented a beacon of new beginnings.
 Since then I often wonder if every new arrival to Toronto is equally transfixed.
 I believe so.
 As far as I'm concerned, to be in its presence truly signals you've arrived.